The Stormy Daniels Effect, Part II: Post SESTA/FOSTA Edition

 SESTA’s Growing Threat To The Sex Worker Internet

 You can always count on a corporation to look out for its own interests.
 An existential threat to their business model will even trump the good PR that comes from beating on everyone’s favorite marginalized punching bags, sex workers).
-So, until recently, major tech companies like Facebook, Amazon, Twitter, and Google opposed SESTA,the Stop Enabling Sex Traffickers Act.
-Their business models depend on user-generated content, and SESTA would overhaul Section 230 of the Communications Decency Act of 1996 which previously protected internet platforms against liability for the actions of users.
+So, until recently, major tech companies like Facebook, Amazon, Twitter, and Google opposed SESTA,the Stop Enabling… Continue reading SESTA’s Growing Threat To The Sex Worker Internet

 Thinking About Cyntoia And My Black Body